If you plan to leave NIH, please refer to our checklists below. We wish you the best of luck in your future endeavors!

 Avoid Unlawful Presence

 Unlawful presence occurs when you overstay your authorized time in the United States or are present in the United States without being lawfully admitted.
-If you accrue unlawful presence, you may be barred from re-entry to the United States for certain periods of time and/or may become ineligible to obtain a U.S. nonimmigrant visa anywhere other than your home country.
+If you accrue unlawful presence, you may be barred from re-entry to the United States for certain periods of time.

 Refer to the USCIS guidance on